 SleepCountry simply offers a discount as a thank-you.
 After the product is shipped, another thank-you note with some details about other products will bring good results as well.
 This increases the chance of selling more.

 Discounts are useful for a high customer retention rate.
-They are useful for binding your buyers with exceptional deals and make them feel valuable and lucky.
+They help bind your buyers with exceptional deals and make them feel valuable and lucky.

 Setting up a sale mid-season, exclusively for repeat customers, is another way of boosting conversion.

-As we said earlier, you can’t ignore your guests when you invited them in the first place!
+As we said earlier, you can’t ignore your guests when you invite them in the first place!
 Not keeping up with your customers is the same thing.